Race certified by Finishers: event approved by the organizer

 The event in a few words

-The Rome Marathon 🇮🇹 (or Run Rome The Marathon, its official name 😌), is like a delicious spritz! 🍸 At first, you wonder how you're going to finish that glass race.
-Then, after a few sips kilometers, you start feeling pretty good.
-And finally, when you've conquered that delightful cocktail marathon, you're almost tempted to run order a second one! 😏 No cocktail today (sorry 😭), but let us take you on a journey to discover the marvelous event that is the Rome Marathon! 💫
+The Rome Marathon ๐Ÿ‡ฎ๐Ÿ‡น (or Run Rome The Marathon, its real name ๐Ÿ˜Œ) is like a good spritz! ๐Ÿธ At first, you might wonder how you'll ever finish your glass race.
+But after a few sips kilometers, you start feeling pretty good.
+And finally, when you reach the end of that delightful cocktail marathon, you almost want to order run a second one! ๐Ÿ˜ No cocktail today (sorry ๐Ÿ˜ญ), but we'll still take you to discover this wonderful event known as the Rome Marathon! ๐Ÿ’ซ

-You're thirsty for a spritz intrigued, aren't you?
-Don't wait too long to reserve your spot 🪑.
-Every year, the event draws a large number of runners, and spaces are limited! ⚠️
+Your mouth's watering for spritz this race experience, right?
+Don't wait to reserve your spot ๐Ÿช‘.
+Every year, the event draws a huge crowd and spots are limited! โš ๏ธ

 6 reasons to join this race

-A highlight of the marathon at 8:01 am: the flight over the start line (twice, no less) by the Frecce Tricolori 🇮🇹 (Tricolour Arrows).
-A guaranteed chill for the runners... 😬 And an impressive sight for those not on the start line, who'll wake up to the sound of these fighter jets! ✈️
+One of the marathon's highlights at 8:01 AM: an impressive flyover of the starting line (twice, no less) by the Frecce Tricolori ๐Ÿ‡ฎ๐Ÿ‡น (Tricolor Arrows).
+It promises thrills for the runners... ๐Ÿ˜ฌ It's an impressive sight for spectators not at the starting line, as they wake up to the sound of these fighter jets! โœˆ๏ธ

-The Rome Marathon is a favorite among runners! 🤗 With the absolutely stunning race setting, flawless event organization, and generally mild weather in March... 🌞 It's easy to see why, every year, 25,000 people gather (across all events) in an attempt to become finishers and to run in the most popular running event in Italy!
+The Rome Marathon is a favorite among runners! ๐Ÿค— Between the stunning setting of the race, the flawless organization of the event, and the generally mild March weather... ๐ŸŒž It's easy to see why every year, 25,000 people gather (including all events) to attempt to finish and run in Italy's most popular running event!

-For 40 years now, the organizers of the Rome Marathon have ceaselessly worked to make this event an absolutely incredible race! ⭐️ Almost every year, the course has been redesigned to allow runners to discover this fantastic city in the best conditions possible!
+For 40 years now, the organizers of the Rome Marathon have been tirelessly working to make this event an absolutely incredible race! โญ๏ธ Almost every year, the course is redesigned to allow runners to discover this fantastic city in the best possible conditions!

 A distance for every taste